second-state/wasm-learning/nodejs/rsa_example/README.md

 # The RSA encryption and decryption example

 In this example, we demonstrate how to exchange complex data types between Rust and JavaScript using JSON strings.
+Read about [encryption and decryption in Rust and Node.js](https://www.secondstate.io/articles/encryption-and-decryption/).

 ## Prerequisites